 - 1/2 cup chopped walnuts (optional)

-1 Pre-heat oven to 350°F. Grease two large cookie sheets or line with Silpat or parchment paper.
+1 Preheat and prep: Preheat oven to 350°F. Grease two large cookie sheets or line with Silpat or parchment paper.

 2 Combine the butter, sugar and eggs: In a large mixing bowl, beat butter until creamy.
 Add the brown sugar and white sugar, beat until fluffy, about 3 minutes.
 Beat in eggs, one at a time.
 Add the vanilla extract.

-3 Mix flour, salt, baking soda, cinnamon, and nutmeg together in medium bowl.
+3 Add the dry ingredients: Mix flour, salt, baking soda, cinnamon, and nutmeg together in medium bowl.
 Stir the dry ingredients into the butter-sugar mixture.
 Stir in the raisins and nuts.
 Stir in the oats.

 4 Scoop out the dough onto sheets: Spoon out the dough by large tablespoonfuls onto the prepared cookie sheets, leaving at least 2 inches between each cookie.

-6 Cool 1 minute on cookie sheets.
+6 Cool, transfer, and store: Cool 1 minute on cookie sheets.
 Then carefully remove them, using a metal spatula, to a wire rack.
 Cool completely.
 They will be quite soft until completely cooled.
 Store tightly covered.